imgix/react-imgix/README.md

 By default this component adds a parameter to the generated url to help imgix with analytics and support for this library.
 This can be disabled by setting this prop to `true`.

+##### disablePathEncoding :: bool

+By default this component encodes the url path in the src and srcSet.
+This can be disabled by setting this prop to `true`.
+For more information about how imgix path encoding works, please refer to the [imgix/js-core](https://github.com/imgix/js-core#disable-path-encoding) docs.

 ##### htmlAttributes :: object

 Any other attributes to add to the html node (example: `alt`, `data-*`, `className`).